humberto-pereira/spock-game/README.md

 - CSS and JavaScript: I used many documentation sources like https://www.w3schools.com/ - https://stackoverflow.com/ - https://developer.mozilla.org/en-US/ - Code Institute - Google and many more, rather than copying it, I tried to understand the concept and apply it, like Flexbox, media-queries, js functions, variables, arguments, event listeners and much more...
 - The CSS hand-shaking animation and the JavaScript code were based on the youtube Code Grind channel <a href="https://www.youtube.com/watch?v=NTDBKgBY6JU&list=PLUNoBnR80iZAIwvgWg6vfvMLqmplYOz_f&index=1&t=1182s&ab_channel=CodeGrind">How to create Stone, Paper and Scissors Game using JavaScript!
 Complete tutorial | Code Grind</a> I customized it to fit the project's needs.
 - The hamburger menu code was based on the WebDev Simplified youtube channel <a href="https://www.youtube.com/watch?v=At4B7A4GOPg&list=PLUNoBnR80iZBxwFoCIjNbO8ZK3fMf0v1m&index=8&t=426s&ab_channel=WebDevSimplified">Responsive Navbar Tutorial</a> I also customized it to feet into the project needs.
-- But the most I extracted were from Code Institute <a href="https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md"> Love Maths </a> code, as commented in the JS code, like this snippet:<br>
+- The Code Institute <a href="https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md"> Love Maths </a> code, as commented in the JS code, like this snippet:<br>
  // based on the Love-Maths code<br>
  document.addEventListener('DOMContentLoaded', function () {<br>
     const clickedButtons = document.getElementsByTagName('button')<br>